 We will then investigate your complaint.
-This will normally involve passing your complaint to our Complaint Handler Mr James Okike, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Complaint Handler Mr Patrick Opurum, who will review your matter file and speak to the member of staff who acted for you.

-She/he will then invite you to a meeting to discuss and hopefully resolve your Complaint.
-She/he will do this within 14 days of sending you the acknowledgement letter.
+he will then invite you to a meeting to discuss and hopefully resolve your Complaint.
+He will do this within 14 days of sending you the acknowledgement letter.

 Within three days of the meeting, Mr Ogbonna, he will write to you to confirm what took place and any solutions he has agreed with you.

-If you do not want a meeting or it is not possible, Mr James Okike or Mr Ogbonna. will send you a detailed written reply to your Complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+If you do not want a meeting or it is not possible, Mr Ogbonna. will send you a detailed written reply to your Complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 At this stage, if you are still not satisfied, you should contact us again and we will arrange for the Complaints Principal or someone unconnected with the matter at the firm to review the decision.